Fexofenadine: 7 things you should know

-- Fexofenadine is an antihistamine that works selectively on peripheral histamine-1 (H-1) receptors (these are histamine receptors that are located outside of the brain and spinal cord).
+- Fexofenadine is an antihistamine that works selectively on peripheral histamine-1 (H-1) receptors (these are histamine receptors that are located outside of the brain and spinal cord, such as in the gastrointestinal tract, the blood vessels, and the respiratory tract).
 Because it acts on peripheral histamine receptors, fexofenadine is much less likely to cause drowsiness compared with some older antihistamines.

 - Fexofenadine belongs to the group of drugs known as antihistamines.
 Fexofenadine may also be called an H1-antihistamine, a second-generation antihistamine, or a nonsedating antihistamine.